 7TH ANNUAL EAST BAY ALTERNATIVE BOOK AND ZINE FESTPar ARA CHRISTINA JO September 2016

 Fleet Farming Oakland ExpansionPar Justin Vandenbroeck August 2016

 Legal Clinic Day - Advanced Directives for AllPar Kristina Dolgin June 2016

 The How Spirit Moves Us Project:Par Lisa Evans May 2016

-Also consider applying to the SF and SJ chapter if we do not fund you, as they might fund an idea that isn't a fit for us, conceptually or geographically.
+All of your projects are awesome, but sometimes they don't meet the goals of our chapter.
+If you're here in the Bay Area consider applying to the SF and SJ chapter, as they might fund an idea that isn't a fit for us, conceptually or geographically.

 Thank you for your awesome passion!